wormhole-foundation/xdapp-book/src/technical/env/tilt.md

 ### What is Tilt?

-[Tilt](https://tilt.dev/) is part of the Docker ecosystem.
-It allows developers to easily configure a Kubernetes environment for development.
+[Tilt](https://tilt.dev/) is part of the official Docker ecosystem.
+It's a tool which allows developers to easily configure a Kubernetes environment for development.

 In the context of Wormhole, the 'Tilt' environment is the development environment used by the [Wormhole Core Repository](https://github.com/wormhole-foundation/wormhole).
-It utilizes Tilt to set up a development environment with all the tools necessary to build across multiple blockchains.
+It utilizes Tilt to deploy an environment with all the tools necessary to build across multiple blockchains.
 It has docker images for all the common items encountered during cross-chain developing, including:

 - All the supported blockchains / ecosystems of Wormhole
 - A Guardian Node